Historical guided tours for groups

 After the war, the fort entered the coastal artillery again.
 During the Cold War exciting and secret things happened on the fort when a group partly funded by the CIA moved in.
 The name of this group was "Stay behind" and used Torås as the educational center for secret agents.
 In 1999, the fort was closed down and the tunnels were sealed by bricks.

 In 2008, there was established a interest-group for Toras fort, with the purpose of preserving the fort.
 In recent years, the group has opened 5 of the 12 tunnels that were bricked again and in one of the tunnels, a military-historical exhibition opened in this tunnel.
-The museum is open every Sunday in June and July from 12 to 16.
+The museum is open every Sunday in June and July.

 In 2018, the group bought the bow of the historic ship "Pol 3" and will establish a national memorial on Torås with the bow as the centerpiece.
 Artistic responsible for the project is Vebjørn Sand.